Even foreigners from Thailand and Indo-China frequently encroach into our forests, as many of their forests have already been depleted of wildlife.

 The tiger trade is fueled by the demand for tiger parts, which are mainly used in traditional Chinese medicine.

 Even though there has been no scientific basis for their medicinal properties, the demand for tiger parts has increased, in part due to the increasing affluence of the mainland Chinese.

 Any information gathered will also be conveyed to the authorities for further action to be taken.
-Other objectives include providing technical support to implement SMART patrolling, as well as lobbying for Royal Belum State Park to be registered under CA|TS , a set of minimum standards for effective management of tiger conservation areas).
+Other objectives include providing technical support to implement SMART patrolling, as well as working towards achieving CA|TS for Royal Belum State Park (CA|TS is a set of minimum standards for effective management of tiger conservation areas).

 In addition, WWF also carries out lobbying efforts to push for critical wildlife resources and habitat linkages to be conserved and enhanced.